Free 30-Day PCOS Diet Challenge

 Can I participate in the Challenge while pregnant?

 Yes, you can definitely follow this diet while pregnant!
-In fact it is important that you stick to a PCOS friendly diet while pregnant because it can help you have a healthy pregnancy and keep excess weight off in order to lower the risk of preeclampsia, premature birth, etc. It can also help you manage or completely avoid gestational diabetes.
+In fact it is important that you stick to a PCOS-friendly diet while pregnant because it can help you have a healthy pregnancy and keep excess weight off in order to lower the risk of preeclampsia, premature birth, etc. It can also help you manage or completely avoid gestational diabetes.
 For example, I was diagnosed with gestational diabetes (which is very common with PCOS) during my pregnancy and by sticking to the diet that I prescribe during the Challenge I was able to keep my blood sugar levels perfectly normal throughout the entire pregnancy.
 It will also help keep your symptoms in control post-pregnancy (which is a time when many women find they get even worse).
-We also now know that through epigenetics that health of the mother DURING pregnancy can have long term impacts on the health of the child.
+We also now know that through epigenetics that the health of the mother DURING pregnancy can have long term impacts on the health of the child.

 Is this PCOS diet plan designed to help me get pregnant?